Anett Kontaveit: 2022: World No. 2, coaching change, struggles after COVID, sixth title

 As the fifth seed at the French Open, Kontaveit lost to Ajla Tomljanović in the first round.
 Despite this, she reached a career-high ranking of world No. 2 on 6 June 2022.
 She announced her split with her coach Dmitry Tursunov following the conclusion of the tournament as he has difficulty traveling to events with her due to visa difficulties of people holding Russian citizenship.
 Kontaveit later revealed that she had COVID-19 after Stuttgart, which affected her game in the next tournaments in Rome and French Open.
 She played no warm-up tournaments on grass in the lead up to the 2022 Wimbledon Championships.
 Kontaveit started working with a new coach, German Torben Beltz.

-At the Wimbledon Championships, Kontaveit played as second seed, defeating Bernarda Pera in the first round, but losing to unseeded Jule Niemeier in the second.
+At Wimbledon, as second seed, she defeated Bernarda Pera in the first round but lost to unseeded Jule Niemeier in the second.

 Kontaveit received a late wildcard entry into Hamburg European Open where she defeated Irina Bara and Rebecca Peterson to reach quarterfinals.
 Then she reached semifinals after Andrea Petkovic retired.
 After that, she beat Anastasia Potapova to reach her third final of the season and first since February.
 In the final, she lost to Bernarda Pera.

 At the US Open, Kontaveit came into the tournament as the second seed and beat Jaqueline Cristian in the first round.
-She was then defeated in the second round by 23-time major champion Serena Williams, who was making playing in her final tournament; the match went three sets and lasted two and a half hours.
+She was then defeated in the second round by 23-time major champion Serena Williams, who was playing in her final tournament; the match went three sets and lasted two and a half hours.
+With Williams subsequently losing her next match, it meant that Kontaveit became the final player to ever be beaten by her in a professional match.
 It completed Kontaveit's subpar major record in 2022, having never made it past the second round, the first such result since 2016.

 Kontaveit was the top seed at the inaugural edition of her home tournament, the Tallinn Open.
-She reached final defeating compatriot Kaia Kanepi in the semifinals, before losing to seventh seed Barbora Krejčíková, in straight sets.
-At the Ostrava Open, Kontaveit entered as defending champion and third seed- but retired, after dropping the first set to unseeded Tereza Martincová in her first match.
-She announced, she was ending her 2022 season due to a back injury shortly after.
+She reached the final defeating compatriot Kaia Kanepi in the semifinals, before losing to seventh seed Barbora Krejčíková in straight sets.
+At the Ostrava Open, Kontaveit entered as the defending champion and the third seed, but retired after dropping the first set to unseeded Tereza Martincová in her first match.
+She announced she was ending her 2022 season due to a back injury shortly after.